akgunduz/dicon/README.md

 There are two different types of user interface is designed to test the architecture.
 First one is based on **civetweb** library which is a platform independent C++ based web UI library, the second is works interactively through terminal.

 To test the whole architecture, all distributor, collectors and nodes should be initialized.
 If they are going to test with single UI, then all the initialize actions should be triggered in all tabs.
-Address bind operation is based on the availability of the ethernet NICs and unix sockets.
+Address bind operation is based on the availability of the ethernet NICs and Unix sockets.
 If there is limited number of NIC is available then differentiation is handled with selecting different port numbers automatically.

 After the application is initialized it opens web interface through **8081** port, then operator can trig the polling command with **Poll** button through distributor UI.
 Whenever a collector or node returns alive messages, a dedicated tab created for them on the left side of the screen.